Continuing church: Examples

 Continuing churches are particularly common in Presbyterianism and are present in Australia, Canada, Scotland, and the United States.
 Examples include the Free Church of Scotland (1900), the Cumberland Presbyterian Church (1906), the Presbyterian Church in Canada (1925), the United Free Church of Scotland (1929), the Congregational Federation (1972), the Presbyterian Church in America (1973), and the Presbyterian Church of Australia (1977).

 In the US, the ordination of women beginning in the 1970s played a major part in the formation of a number of Continuing Churches, as did Fundamentalist and Evangelical convictions.
 The Southern Methodist Church (1940) and the Evangelical Church (1968), for example, were both bodies which refused to join with the Methodist Church the United Methodist Church, respectively, on grounds of theology and polity.
-And there are many remnants of the former Congregationalist denominations which now comprise the United Church of Christ merger, such as the Conservative Congregational Christian Conference (1948).
+And there are many remnants of the former Congregationalist denominations which now comprise the United Church of Christ merger, such as the Conservative Congregational Christian Conference (1948) and the National Association of Congregational Christian Churches (1955).
 The North American Baptist landscape is replete with organizations that originate from a refusal to join a larger body.

 In Australia, both Fellowship of Congregational Churches and the Presbyterian Church of Australia continued after the Uniting Church in Australia formed in 1977.

 Examples of denominations that separated from a parent body rather than staying out of a union include the Continuing Anglican movement and the Free Church of Scotland (Continuing).
 In the case of the Presbyterian Church in America, it separated from the Presbyterian Church in the United States in 1973, ten years before that body merged with the United Presbyterian Church in the United States of America to form the Presbyterian Church (USA).
+The Association of Free Lutheran Congregations was formed by Lutheran Free Church members who declined to join the American Lutheran Church.
+American Lutheran Church congregations who subsequently opted out of the merger into the Evangelical Lutheran Church in America formed the American Association of Lutheran Churches.